11. Risk, Ambiguity, and Misspecification[1]#

 11.12.
 Implications for uncertainty quantification#

 Uncertainty quantification is a challenge that pervades many scientific disciplines.
 The methods we describe here open the door to answering the “so what” aspect of uncertainty measurement.
 So far, we have deliberately explored examples that are low-dimensional to illustrate results.
 While these are pedagogically revealing, the methods we described have all the more potency in problems with high-dimensional uncertainty.
 By including minimization as part of the decision problem, we isolate the uncertainties that are of most relevance to the decision or policy problem.
 This may open the door to incorporating sharper prior inputs or to guiding future efforts aimed at providing additional evidence relevant to the decision-making challenge.
 Furthermore, there may be multiple channels by which uncertainty can impact the decision problem.
 As an example consider an economic analysis of climate change.
 There is uncertainty in i) the global warming implications of increases in carbon emissions, ii) the impact of global warming on economic opportunities, and iii) the prospects for the discovery of new, clean technologies that are economically viable.
-A direct extension of the methods developed in this chapter provide a (non-additive) decomposition the channel uncertainty.
+A direct extension of the methods developed in this chapter provide a (non-additive) decomposition of the channels of uncertainty.
 By modifying the penalization, uncertainty in each channel could be activated separately in comparison to activating uncertainty in all channels simultaneously.
-Comparing outcomes of such computations reveal which channel of uncertainty is most consequential to the structuring of a prudent decision rule.[11]
+Comparing outcomes of such computations reveals which channel of uncertainty is most consequential to the structuring of a prudent decision rule.[11]